medevs/local-smart-portfolio/README.md

 - **🤖 AI Assistant**: Local LLM-powered chatbot with RAG for intelligent responses
 - **🔒 Privacy-First**: All AI processing happens locally - no data leaves your server
 - **📊 Real-time Metrics**: Display live system status and LLM performance benchmarks
-- **🏠 Homelab Integration**: Showcase your homelab journey and infrastructure
 - **📱 Fully Responsive**: Mobile-first design that works on all devices

 ---